railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 * the accessibility of each table in the database.

-For example, the group \ ``Stock``\ may only be given access to some of the menus in :menuselection:`Stock Management`, and may have no access to any of the accounting information.
-Each system user who works in Stores is given membership of the ``Stock`` group.
-If some users also work elsewhere, they'd also be given membership of other groups.
+For example, the group \ ``Warehouse / User`` \ may only be given access to some of the menus in :menuselection:`Warehouse`, and may have no access to any of the accounting information.
+Each system user who works in stores is given membership of the ``Warehouse / User`` group.
+If some users also work elsewhere, they would also be given membership of other groups.

-Open ERP users can also belong to various roles.
-Just as group gives a user access rights, each role determines the user's duties.
-This is managed at the level of workflows, which form the company's business processes.

 .. index::
    pair: user; group